 A letter of introduction from the Institute of Open and Distance Learning was sent to facilitate in the data collection exercise.
-The letter was handed to the head teacher before leaders were approached on how to organize the community members for focus group discussions The data collected was sorted and categorized after which it was analyzed.
+The letter was handed to the head teacher before Questionnaires were distributed to pupils and interviews with the teachers.
+Local council leaders were approached on how to organize the community members for focus group discussions The data collected was sorted and categorized after which it was analyzed.
+Conclusions and recommendations were made.